 The WCP-CA purse-seine fishery is essentially a skipjack fishery, unlike those of other ocean areas.
-Skipjack generally account for 70-85% of the purse-seine catch, with yellowfin tuna accounting for 15-30% and bigeye accounting for only a small proportion (Figure 5).
-Small amounts of albacore tuna are also taken in the temperate-water purse-seine fisheries of the north Pacific.
+Skipjack generally account for 70-85% of the purse-seine catch, with yellowfin accounting for 15-30% and bigeye accounting for only a small proportion (Figure 5).
+Small amounts of albacore tuna are also taken in temperate water purse-seine fisheries in the North Pacific.

-Since the early 1980s, there has been a steady increase in purse-seine fishing effort and a corresponding increase in the total catch from the fishery.
 Features of the purse-seine catch by species during the past decade include: